 Note: If you are a commercial dog-walker, you will also need a Commercial Use Permit to bring dogs to Open Space and Mountain Parks.

 If you end up acquiring a dog after registering as a "Dog Walker Only" you can add dogs to your household account by calling 720-564-2006.

 How long will it take me to get my tags after I have ordered them online?

 Please allow up to seven business days for tags to be processed and delivered in the mail.

 What is needed for providing proof of a valid rabies vaccination?

 A rabies vaccination certificate is provided by a veterinarian after inoculation and commonly includes information about the dog, dog guardian, and rabies vaccination date and expiration.
 The rabies vaccination must be valid at the time of registration.
 If you do not have a copy of a document with this information, contact your veterinarian to obtain a copy.
 A rabies tag will not be accepted as proof of vaccination.
-View a sample rabies certificate.
+View a sample rabies certificate PDF.